jonahsmith/personal-site/_projects/nytimes-live.md

 ### Live messaging

-In 2019 and 2020, I led several experimental efforts to incorporate push messaging as part of our strategy around live coverage, which involved the development of a signup module, a sending mechanism integrated into the core publishing platforms, and integration with an experimental internal system for sending push notification.
+In 2019 and 2020, I led several experimental efforts to incorporate push messaging as part of our strategy around live coverage, including the development of a signup module, a sending mechanism integrated into the core publishing platforms, and integration with an experimental internal system for sending push notification.
 In 2021, the team extended this work to make it a standard feature of all live coverage published at The Times.

 ## Homepage and promotion